Puncher1/SS-Code-Guidelines/Code Guidelines.md

 ## 2. Code Layout

 ### 2.1.
 Indentation
-Use 4 spaces for one indentation level. **In PyCharm, 1 tab is 4 spaces.**
+Use 4 spaces for one indentation level. **In PyCharm, 1 tab is already 4 spaces by default.**

 #### 2.1.1.
 Function definition and call
 ```py